 - Snapchat filters

 Or maybe, it was its imposter.

-Looks like a dream, tastes like a watered down soft serve ice cream… plastered with a token gold foil.
+Looks like a dream, and tastes like a watered-down soft-serve ice cream… plastered with a token gold foil.

 Kinda meh.
 Still, it made for a pretty picture, anyway.

-I remembered watching this one video from Business Insider about these Golden Leaf Soft Serves circulating on Facebook and thought, since we were there for a day trip, why not?
+I remembered watching this Business Insider video about the Golden Leaf Soft Serve circulating on Facebook and thought since we were there for a day trip, why not?
 Kanazawa is famous for its craftsmanship of gold leaves.

-It really wasn’t as good as even a McD’s ice cream cone and wasn’t particularly creamy or milky like the soft serve quality I’ve come to expect from a food mecca like Japan, but I probably got one of the rip offs.
+It really wasn’t as good as even a McDonald’s ice cream cone and it wasn’t particularly creamy or milky like the soft-serve quality I’ve come to expect from a food mecca like Japan.
+But I admit, I probably got a rip-offs.
 I’ve heard it actually really does taste amazing.